zk4/obsidian-image-auto-upload-plugin/README.md

 press `ctrl+P` and input `upload all images`，enter, then will auto upload all local images

+## download all internet to loacl

+press `ctrl+P` and input `download all images`，enter, then will auto download all internet images to loacl.only test in win10

 ## Upload image by contextMenu

 Now you can upload image by contextMenu in edit mode.